y-hrubskyi/rent-a-car/README.md

 # Rent a Car App

+This project was bootstrapped with [Vite + React](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react).
+To get acquainted and configure additional features [refer to documentation](https://vitejs.dev).

 ## Overview

 Rent a Car App is a web application that allows users to browse and rent cars.
 The platform provides a catalog of available cars, with options to filter by model and rental price.
 Users can also add cars to their favorites list.
 Additionally, the project incorporates a responsive design approach to ensure optimal viewing across different devices.